ombulabs/blog/_posts/2018-12-20-notes-from-the-complete-guide-to-rails-performance-workshop.md

  Transfer/sec:      5.23MB
  ```

-For testing purposes I used one of our products (Ombu Shop) and its production
+For testing purposes I used one of our products ([Ombu Shop](https://www.ombushop.com)) and
-environment.
-I don't recommend that you do that: It could cause problems in
+its production environment.
+I don't recommend that you do that: It could cause
-your production environment and network latency could be high at the moment of
+problems in your production environment and network latency could be high at
-your test (which would report something inaccurate)
+the moment of your test (which would report something inaccurate just because
+your Internet connection had a hiccup)

 I would suggest using your local environment and making sure to run it using
 `RAILS_ENV=production`.